Sugar Free Lemon Coconut Bars

 Make The Shortbread Base

 - Mix all of the dry ingredients together.
-Add the grated lemon zest, vanilla extract, egg and melted butter and mix till well combined.
+Add the grated lemon zest, vanilla extract, egg and melted butter and mix until well combined.

 - Press into an 8" x 8" baking pan lined with quality baking paper.